 With the forests and landscape surrounding us, there are so many great hiking trails outside of Pittsburgh as well.
 Below are just a few that we like.

 - Succop Nature Preserve in Butler County has walking trails around the ponds that are great for kids.
 The Succop Nature Store also recently opened onsite at T.W.
 Phillips Barn.

 - McConnell’s Mill offers hiking trails for all levels with a gristmill and covered bridge.

 - Buttermilk Falls is a beautiful waterfall with an easy hike in Indiana County, PA.
 (And it’s located on property owned by Mister Roger’s late grandfather!)
-See our Complete Guide to Visiting Indiana, PA with Kids for more.
+See our guide to visiting Indiana, PA with kids for more.